AI for Educators Daily Podcast with Dan Fitzpatrick

 Published · 526

-Find out more Highlights - It's a fascinating look at where the rubber is really meeting the road. - It’s an example of enhancement, not replacement, allowing students to access personalized support that might otherwise be unavailable. - The authors then pivot to a study conducted in Northern Italy, which focused on the impact on educators. - And critically, they didn't just sit back; they *directly reallocated* that time to 1:1 student mentorship, motivational support, and emotional support...
+Send us Fan Mail Find out more Highlights - It's a fascinating look at where the rubber is really meeting the road. - It’s an example of enhancement, not replacement, allowing students to access personalized support that might otherwise be unavailable. - The authors then pivot to a study conducted in Northern Italy, which focused on the impact on educators. - And critically, they didn't just sit back; they *directly reallocated* that time to 1:1 student mentorship, motivational support, and ...

 How can students think beyond AI's answers?